Xiangyang1984/Gcluster/README.md

 Run Gcluster again with the same options as the first run, but add the option "-start_at_map T".
 In the new figure, all genes homologous to THI_RS14520 will have gene label "moeA" in output figure if option "--unification_label" set to "T".

-**Using yourself homologous gene clusters**
+**Using yourself homologous gene clusters**.
 By instead of "all_orthomcl.out" created by Gcluster, users can supply homologous gene clusters from their own homologous genes analysis output using a third-party tool (e.g. the current OrthoMCL release which uses a SQL database).
 When using a third-party tool to do homologous genes analysis, the input protein sequence files should follow these rules:

 	* Must use the "locus_tag" (e.g. THIARS_RS06055) or "genename;locus_tag" (e.g. aioB;THIARS_RS06055) as the sequence id.
 We recommonded users to use the protein sequence files produced by Gcluster as input data to detect homologous genes.